cronvel/http-requester/documentation.md

 Available options:

 * --help, -h: display help
+* --shell: run requests in an interactive shell, like a boss!
 * --method <method>: set the HTTP method
 * --protocol http|https|ws: set the protocol, 'http', 'https' or 'ws'
 * --host <host>: set the targeted host